 Special assessment requirements

-In order to pass this unit, a student must:
+In order to pass this unit, a Pre-Service Teacher must:

 - participate in their workshop classes;